10thrangerregiment-dev/Aircraft-Systems/README.md

 | **All smooth** | Hold `NumPad 5` and the FOV narrows continuously, proportionally — consistent zoom rate whether you're wide or tight. |
 | **Hybrid** | Stepped at wide FOVs (where stepping feels natural), smooth at narrow FOVs (where you want fine control on long-range targets). |

-You can also flip on **dynamic smoothing** — when you're zoomed in tight, smooth zoom slows down automatically so you don't over-shoot a 500-meter target.
+You can also flip on **dynamic smoothing** — when you're zoomed in tight, smooth zoom slows down automatically so you don't over-shoot.

 > [!TIP]
 > Camera wandered into orbit?
 Hit **`-`** (numpad minus).
 It snaps the camera forward and slightly down — same orientation it has when you first open the pod.

 #### Slewing to a grid

 You know the coordinates, you want the camera there. **`G`** opens a small dialog.
-Type a 6-digit grid (100 m precision) or 8-digit (10 m precision), hit Enter, and the camera animates to that spot over about a second.
-No teleport — it pans, so you don't get disoriented.
+Type a 6-digit grid (100 m precision) or 8-digit (10 m precision), hit Enter, and the camera slews to that spot.

 #### Slewing to a map click